 The Common Shares were first listed and posted for trading on the Vancouver Stock Exchange on December 1, 1987.
 On March 9, 2015, the Common Shares commenced trading on the TSX under the trading symbol "NB."
-In addition, the Company trades on the United States Over-the-Counter Bulletin Board ("OTCBB") and the OTCQX under the symbol "NIOBF" and on the Frankfurt Stock Exchange as "BR3."
+In addition, the Company trades on the U.S. Over-the-Counter Bulletin Board and the OTCQX under the symbol "NIOBF" and on the Frankfurt Stock Exchange as "BR3."

-The table below sets forth the high and low sales prices of the Company's Common Shares quoted on the TSX and OTCQX/OTCBB during the periods indicated.
-The quotations reflect inter-dealer prices without retail mark-up, mark-down or commission and may not reflect actual transactions.
+The over-the-counter market quotations reflect inter-dealer prices without retail mark-up, mark-down or commission and may not reflect actual transactions.